 With interest rates remaining at relatively low levels, thousands of mortgage deals on offer from lenders and prices below the national average this could be an ideal time to explore the market.

-Despite the 4% ADS Dundee continues to prove popular with property investors.
+Despite the additional tax on second homes, Dundee continues to prove popular with property investors.
 The mix of a city on the up, relatively low entry prices, decent rents and a high tenant demand is proving very attractive.

 When you include the added attraction of increasing visitor numbers due to the V&A , which is enticing some to look at the Airbnb model, Dundee is a city that is attracting investor attention.

 All of this is set against a wider Scottish rental market which hit a record level, where, according Citylets, the average property to rent stood at £833 per month, up 4.3% year on year, with gains ranging from 3.1% for two bed properties to 11.3% for four bed homes.